-The event usually runs from 10:00 am until about 11:00 pm.
+In 2022 the event runs from 10:00 am until about 10:30 pm.
 Live entertainment runs throughout the day and the fireworks take off starting at about 10:15 pm.
 2023 event details are to be confirmed.

 TIP: If it’s a sunny day take lots of sunscreen, water and a hat as it can be hot and there isn’t a lot of shade.

 Surrey Canada Day Activities

 Activities at Surrey’s Canada Day celebrations normally include carnival rides, kids’ activities, vendor and community information stalls, live entertainment and the evening’s fireworks.

 At the 2022 Surrey Canada Day event there were numerous tents and vendor stalls spread out over the lawns of the venue.
 There are also food trucks, market vendors, community organization stalls and activities for children.

 The Surrey Canada Day event is especially good for young families.
 There’s a Kids Zone venue with crafts and family-friendly activities, and a Toddler Town with a play area for parents and their little folk.

-At the venue there is also a sports zone, skate boarding area and more.
+At the venue there is also a sports zone, Indigenous Village area and more.
 There was something for every age!

 Canada Day Amusement Rides